Ehaan-Fashion/content-ops-starter/content/pages/pricing.md

       - title: Intermediate
         price: $20
         details: per report
-        description: >+
+        description: >
-          Here’s a structured plan for an effective Intermediate Level SEO audit
+          **(Site Overview, Technical SEO & On Page):** Here’s a structured plan for an effective Intermediate Level SEO audit report:
-          report:

         features:
           - 'Website URL: Include the URL of the site being audited.'
           - 'Business Goals: Briefly describe the business and its goals.'